MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-network-system-requirements.md

 - Control plane IP
 - Kubernetes load balancers

 This article also describes the required networking prerequisites for creating Kubernetes clusters on Azure Stack HCI 23H2.
-It's recommended that you work with a network administrator to provide and set up the networking parameters required to deploy AKS.
+We recommend that you work with a network administrator to provide and set up the networking parameters required to deploy AKS.

 ## Networking concepts for AKS clusters on Azure Stack HCI 23H2